 One fine day as I was strolling through the local, suburban shopping mall, I happened to come upon a small pet shop with a fish tank in a corner just outside the entrance.
 The interesting thing about it, was that people could feed the fish by placing a quarter in a dispensing machine.
 So since I like to feed animals, I decided to give it a try.
 However, before I did, I couldn't help but notice that all the tropical fish were tiny except for one with horizontal, black and white stripes.

-That one was was ridiculously huge in comparison to the others, maybe twenty times their size.
+That one was ridiculously huge in comparison to the others, maybe ten times their size.
 I wondered how they had avoided winding up in its jaws and cringed each time a small fish swam close to it.
 But after a watching them for a while, I figured that all was OK.
 So I decided to go ahead and feed them.
 In went the coin and down poured the granules of fish food.That’s when all hell broke lose.

 As soon as the bits hit the water, the bigger fish was transformed into a frantic food-eating juggernaut ravenously devouring each morsel before the others had a chance to move in.
 After it had gobbled up most of it, I figured it would retire.
 After all, how much could it eat?
 But no way Jose!
 It started preventing the other smaller fish from getting the scraps by threatening to attack.
 Not the slightest movement toward the smallest particle of food went unnoticed.
 Incredible how swiftly it managed to zoom in just before the smaller fish could manage even a small nibble.
 It was all his and he had to devour it.